uchihaxg/mtduck/README.md

 mtduck
 ===========
-Something that will probably make me broke
+Something that will probably broke me from inside.